Autism Risk & Safety Management

 In 2008, Officer Herritt received a grant from the San Diego Developmental Services Foundation to develop an autism training program for law enforcement officers in San Diego County.
 In 2009, Brian Herritt and Dennis Debbaudt served as a Subject Matter Experts (SME) for the California Police Officer Standards and Training (POST) production of an Autism Training Video.

 Officer Herritt took his idea for a regionally based disability database for law enforcement to the San Diego County Sheriff's Department.
-Originally developed by the Pensacola, Florida Police Department, the San Diego County Sheriff's Department cutting-edge, practical Take Me Home program was launched in 2010 (edit by constance harp).
+Originally developed by the Pensacola, Florida Police Department, the San Diego County Sheriff's Department cutting-edge, practical Take Me Home program was launched in 2010.
 Brian Herritt was instrumental in the development of this program in San Diego County.

 In 2011, Officer Brian Herritt joined Autism Risk & Safety Management as a training consultant.
 He's since presented on behalf of Autism Risk & Safety Management throughout California, Washington, Idaho and Oregon.
 Brian's course's is approved for California POST credits and California STC credits.